 Exams: They are worth 225 points.
-Throughout the semester you will take five non-cumulative exams in class.
-Exams may contain multiple choice, true/false questions, and short answers, and will be largely based on material covered in class and in the chapters.
+Throughout the semester you will take 5 (five) non-cumulative exams on Blackboard.
+Exams may contain multiple choice, true/false questions, and short answers, and will be largely based on material covered in the course and in the chapters.
+Exams open 48 hours before they are due, and allow 1 attempt.
+You have up to 90 minutes to take the exams.
 See Class Schedule on Blackboard for exam due dates and contents.